uphold/docs/_countries.md

 ```

 Returns an array of subdivision objects, containing the official name and the corresponding [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code.
+Subdivisions that are blocked due to [Uphold's regulatory compliance rules](https://support.uphold.com/hc/en-us/articles/202022209-Supported-Geographies) are excluded from the response.
 If the country contains no subdivisions, an empty array is returned.